danyalzia/DIrrlicht/README.md

 Clone the repository:

 ```
-$ git clone git://github.com/Artistic-Games/DIrrlicht.git DIrrlicht
+$ git clone git://github.com/Artistic-Games/DIrrlicht
 ```

 DIrrlicht relies on CIrrlicht.
-Fortunately, it is already included as a submodule, just make sure to not forget to update submodules:
+Fortunately, it is already included as a submodule, just make sure to update submodules:

 ```
 $ cd DIrrlicht
 $ git submodule update --init
 ```

-On Linux, it assumes that Irrlicht is installed in "$HOME" directory, so you have to place the irrlicht's folder in that directory.
-To create dynamic libray, in `CIrrlicht` do:
+Note however that Irrlicht isn't provided with CIrrlicht, so you have to get that and compile shared library of CIrrlicht.

+Once you compile shared library of CIrrlicht, you can add the dub package locally:
 ```
-$ sudo make sharedlib
+$ dub add-local .
 ```

-It will create a library in `lib`.

 Usage
 -----